 - To help with credit history length, you could keep old credit accounts open.

 - Throughout the year, frequently review your credit reports to ensure they are accurate.
+If you notice any errors within your credit report, be sure to raise the appropriate flags to the credit bureau to have the mistakes corrected.
 Learn how to order and review them in "Viewing Credit Reports."